rackerlabs/rackspace-how-to/content/cloud-servers/managing-my-server.md

 You can perform the following essential management tasks without logging directly into your server:

-- Click **Emergency Console** to open Linux shell window or Windows command prompt window so that you can issue commands directly on your server.
+- Click **Emergency Console** to open Linux shell window or Windows® command prompt window so that you can issue commands directly on your server.
 - Click **Reboot** to restart the server.
 - Click **Resize** to vertically scale your computing power (not available for all servers).
-- Click **Change Password** to change the root password on Linux servers or the Administrator password on Windows.
+- Click **Change Password** to change the root password on Linux servers or the password for the administrator on Windows®.

     **Note:** This command requires an automatic reboot of your server.
 Remember to save your data before issuing this command.